mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 Let's try applying our 4 steps:
 ### Summary of steps
-So to do each of the three steps we discussed earlier:
 1. [What information do I need to pass down for each path](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#ask-yourself-what-information-do-i-need-to-pass-down-for-each-path-so-i-can-have-all-the-variables-needed-to-make-a-decision): The total number of opens, the total number of closed or perhaps how many more have we opened vs closed.
 2. [Under what conditions do I stop tree traversal?](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#under-what-conditions-do-i-stop-tree-traversal-what-do-i-return-or-do-in-case-of-a-void-function): If I've opened more parenthesis than our target.
 If I've closed more than we've opened.
 If I've closed more than our target.
 3. [So I didn't hit a base case.
 What then?](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#so-i-didnt-hit-a-base-case-what-then): Recursively call the function.
 Bifurcate into opening and closing both.
 Don't be smart: all code-paths at this point should call your function again.
 Let it exit any of its base cases in the next function execution.